OpenDSA/OpenDSA/RST/en/Blockchain/Blocks.rst

 There can be additional members of the community that play an important role in the ecosystem.
-For example, Bitcoin has associated entities known as "block explorers" that organize the transactions into a a searchable database to allow efficient lookup of transactions of interest.
+For example, Bitcoin has associated entities known as "block explorers" that organize the transactions into a searchable database to allow efficient lookup of transactions of interest.